Updated: Feb 14

 7. Signup for a short course prior to your real course.
 The value of an actual course is the accountability you get from having to show up and have set tasks.
 Also you are told what to learn and how to learn it from seasoned professionals.

 8. The most important aspect to learning a new language is vocabulary memorization.
 This is the foundation on which fluency, accuracy and pronunciation are built.
 There are many different ways to memorize vocabulary but far and away the easiest way to do it is to have language stickers throughout your home, office and classroom to help you pick up new vocab with minimal effort.
-We are actually lunching a site selling these in December 2020.
-We completely designed the product ourselves and are finally in the production stage.
-You can check them out here and register your interest, we'll shoot you an email once stock arrives.
+For Japanese, click here to see a great example.

 Their breadth of usable vocabulary is much greater than the competition and their stickers are discrete and elegant enough to blend in with your home aesthetic.
 I personally used these throughout my language course and found it a great way to become immersed in my target language.
 Immersion is key in learning a new language, and aside from actually moving overseas, this is about as close as you can get to it.